-Genitourinary cancers include those cancers affecting the male reproductive organs, as well as the urinary systems of both sexes.
-Texas Oncology puts its patients’ comfort at the forefront when treating cancers involving the bladder, kidney, prostate, and testes.
+Genitourinary cancers affect the male reproductive organs, as well as the urinary systems in both men and women.
+Our patients’ comfort and quality of life is at the forefront when we treat cancers involving the prostate, bladder, kidney, and testes.

-- Prostate cancer is the second-leading cause of cancer death in men after lung cancer.
-One man in six will get prostate cancer during his lifetime.
+- Prostate cancer is the second-leading cause of cancer death in men, after lung cancer.
+One in every six men will develop prostate cancer during his lifetime.

-- Kidney cancer is among the 10 most common cancers in both men and women.
-Overall, the lifetime risk for developing kidney cancer is about 1 in 75 (1.34 percent); this risk is higher in men than in women.
+- Renal (kidney) cancer is among the 10 most common cancers in both men and women.
+The lifetime risk for developing kidney cancer is about 1 in 75, and the risk is higher in men than in women.

-- Testicular cancer is rare, but remains the most frequent cancer in males under 35 years of age*.
-It is one of the most curable forms of cancer, with a 99-percent survival rate if the cancer has not spread.
+- Testicular cancer is rare, but remains the most frequent cancer in males under age 35.
+It is highly treatable, with a 99-percent survival rate, if the cancer has not spread.